akkadotnet/Akka.Streams.Kafka/README.md

 You can read more about stream supervision strategies in the [Akka documentation](https://getakka.net/articles/streams/error-handling.html#supervision-strategies)

 > [!NOTE]
-> A decider applied to a stream will be used for the whole stream, any exception that happened in any
+> A decider applied to a stream using
+> `.WithAttributes(ActorAttributes.CreateSupervisionStrategy(decider))` will be used for the whole
-> of the stream stages will use the same decider to determine their fault behavior.
+> stream, any exception that happened in any of the stream stages will use the same decider
+> to determine their fault behavior.

 ### Producer error handling
 The Akka.Streams.Kafka producers are using a default convenience error handling class called